synsense/sinabs/docs/source/from_torch.rst

 sinabs.from_torch
 ===================

-This module provides support for importing models into the sinabs from Torch.
+This module provides support for importing models into the sinabs from pytorch.
 It currently only has limited capability.